mariana2323/picoyplaca/README.md

 Vehicles were allowed to circulate on: Monday, Wednesday, Friday: 1, 3, 5, 7, 9; Tuesday, Thursday, Saturday: 2, 4, 6, 8, 0

 This project was made with PHP language with CodeIgniter Framework (CI) v.3.1.11 and its structure is based on the MVC model.
 In CI, the inheritance concept can not be applied to Controllers, so it is required to create files known as helpers.
+An cleaning process was performed using the SonarLint tool in order to fix issues and guarantee the quality of the coding.

 <h3>Español</h3>